NarihitoM/MaLan-Ai/Frontend/README.md

 This is the development of our MaLan-Ai Project.

-# Made By Narihito, Riae and FangYuan.
+# Made By Narihito, Riae.